-CUPA Hazardous Material Disclosure/Business Emergency Plan
+CUPA Hazardous Materials Disclosure & Business Emergency Plan

 The Orange County CUPA verifies information disclosed by businesses and provides it to agencies that are responsible for the protection of public health and safety and the environment, such as fire departments, hazardous materials response teams and other local environmental regulatory groups.
 The public also has a right to review this information, with the exception of documents containing trade secrets or other confidential information.